department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Round1_Usability/research-plan.md

 * Date and time of pilot session: TBD

 ### Research sessions
-- We plan to run sessions from March 7th - March 10th, 2022
+- We plan to run sessions from March 9th - March 16th, 2022

 ### Length of sessions
-1 hour sessions with 15 minute breaks in between.
+1 hour sessions with 15 minute breaks in between (if possible).

 ### Availability
 Moderator is on Pacific Time, please schedule after 11am ET to accomodate.
-Monday 3/7: 1pm ET - 5pm ET
-Tuesday 3/8: 11am - 1pm ET, 2pm - 5pm ET
+Note, moderator is out of office on Friday 3/11 and Monday 3/14, please do not schedule on those dates.
 Wednesday 3/9: 11am - 1pm ET, 2pm - 4:30pm ET
 Thursday 3/10: 11am - 12pm ET, 4pm - 6pm ET
+Tuesday 3/15: 11am - 1pm ET, 4:30pm - 6pm ET
+Wednesday 3/16: 11am - 1:30pm ET, 3pm - 5pm ET

-If availability is needed beyond Thursday 3/10, please use existing times above.
+If availability is needed beyond Wednesday 3/16, please use existing times above for the respective days.

 ## Team Roles